jchen000/EnVisionVR-Original/README.md

-# VR-Escape-Room
+# Original EnVisionVR System applied in the VR Escape Room Scene
-Unity VR Escape Room for scene interpretation and accessibility design.
+EnVisionVR for scene interpretation and visual accessibility design in virtual reality.